Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 Liquid Control
 ****************

 This is the fun section, where we get to move things around and pipette!
-This section describes the ``Pipette`` object's many liquid-handling commands, as well as how to move the ``robot``.
+This section describes the ``InstrumentContext`` object's many liquid-handling commands, as well as how to move the ``robot``.
 Please note that the default now for pipette aspirate and dispense location is a 1mm offset from the **bottom** of the well now.

 **********************